 We face various legal and operational risks and uncertainties relating to doing business in China.
 We operate our business primarily in China, and are subject to complex and evolving PRC laws and regulations.
-For example, we face risks relating to regulatory approvals on overseas listings, oversight on cybersecurity and data privacy, and the lack of adequate PCAOB inspection on our auditors.
+For example, we face risks relating to regulatory approvals on overseas listings and oversight on cybersecurity and data privacy.
 Uncertainties in the PRC legal system and the interpretation and enforcement of PRC laws and regulations could limit the legal protection available to you and us, hinder our ability to offer or continue to offer the ADSs, result in a material adverse effect on our business operations, and damage our reputation, which might further cause the ADSs to significantly decline in value or become worthless.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Related to Doing Business in Mainland China and Hong Kong."